City of Warrnambool: History

 Warrnambool was first incorporated as a municipality on 7 December 1855.
 It became a borough on 1 October 1863, and a town on 2 February 1883.
 It was proclaimed as a city on 8 April 1918.
 On 25 October 1955 and 1 October 1978, it annexed part of the south riding of the Shire of Warrnambool, expanding its area progressively to 34.43 km2 by the time of Victoria's local government amalgamations.

 In 1993, the new Kennett Liberal government announced a program of local government reform, in which many of Victoria's 210 councils were to be amalgamated.
 The southwest region containing 23 councils was the first to be reviewed, and the City of Warrnambool sought to be part of the process early on.
 Warrnambool's strength in tertiary education and manufacturing was taken into account.
 By June, it was clear that Warrnambool would be the only municipality in the region to be spared, and that it would gain Allansford and some other rural areas from the Shire of Warrnambool.
 On 23 September 1994, the council was dismissed and replaced with a Government-appointed commissioner.
 It first held elections for a new council in March 1996.

 Council

 Current composition

-The council is composed of seven councillors elected to represent an unsubdivided municipality.
+The council is composed of seven wards and seven councillors, with one councillor elected to represent each ward.

-The most recent council election was declared on 10 November 2020, with the Councillors sworn into office on 23 November 2020.
+The most recent council election was declared on 12 November 2024, with the Councillors sworn into office on 25 November 2024.
 At their first meeting, Councillors resolved to elect both a Mayor and Deputy Mayor, each for a term of 12 months.